cogdog/splotbox/README.md

 ### See It In Action

+* [OWLTECH Perspectives](http://perspectives.owlteh.org/) Open Web For Learning & Teaching Expertise Hub -- a series of videos contributed by educators and learners who are actively engaged in using the Open Web within their practice.
 * [SPLOTbox](http://splot.ca/box/) - the development and very first site, stuff can and will break

 And if you make a SPLOTbox site, please please pretty *please* fork this repo to edit this Readme with a link to your new site.